-- Each resident is given five days of vacation for the year.
-Additionally, when working legal holidays, some of those are converted to vacation. - Should the resident wish to take vacation days, the request for days off system should be used: - o Vacation days are requested and granted per Policy 1.11 - \circ The days off request must be approved by the rotation preceptor and RPD - \circ The resident records the vacation days on his/her electronic calendar. - Residents are encouraged to take vacation before the end of the program. - Vacation cannot be taken the last month of the residency without approval from the RPD. - Refer to Admin manual for JARs/SAR vacation days in the 24 month program
+- Each resident is given 144 hours of vacation for the year.
+This amount is inclusive of vacation, holidays, and sick time.
+Vacation tim must be utilized for all UW Health recognized holidays the resident Is not assigned to staff - Should the resident wish to take vacation days, the request for days off system should be used: - Vacation days are requested and granted per Policy 1.11 - o The days off request must be approved by the rotation preceptor and RPD - o The resident records the vacation days on his/her electronic calendar. - o Residents are encouraged to take vacation before the end of the program. - o Vacation cannot be taken the last month of the residency without approval from the RPD. - \Refer to Admin manual for JARs/SAR vacation days in the 24-month program